discord-gophers/goapi-gen/README.md

 typed Go code for all possible OpenAPI Schemas.

 This repository is a hard fork of [deepmap/oapi-codegen](https://github.com/deepmap-oapi-codegen).
-This new version aims to bring breaking changes to the repository that are otherwise difficult to implement in the original repository, different design goals, and more emphasis on `go-chi`.
+This new version plans to diverge from the original repository with different design goals and more emphasis on `go-chi`.

 ## Overview